 My first mentor taught me something that has made all the difference in my practice.
 He said, “Always run your practice like you might need to sell it in 6 months.”
-To me, this means to keep the business healthy at all times.
+To me, this means keeping the business healthy at all times.
 Don’t let problems fester.
 Keep your books clean and up to date.
 Always be checking your percentage of revenue going to payroll, drugs and supplies, marketing, and overhead, and making sure the bottom line is healthy.
 And the same goes for keeping your culture strong, protecting your brand and reputation, and staying bonded to your clients.
-And the magic part is, if you run your practice like that, you’ll never be “forced” to sell – you can develop the exit strategy that’s right for you. – Dr. Michele Drake
+And the magic part is, if you run your practice like that, you’ll never be 'forced' to sell – you can develop the exit strategy that’s right for you. – Dr. Michele Drake

 Some independent owners and corporate groups believe that the route to increasing EBITDA is all about cutting costs.
 While this enters into it, it’s not the complete solution.
-In many cases, investing more in key aspects of the business can make a huge impact; such as paying a little more for higher quality DVMs, leadership and staff; or strengthening your brand and marketing to attract higher quality clients.
+In many cases, investing more in key aspects of the business can make a huge impact, such as paying a little more for higher quality DVMs, leadership, and staff; or strengthening your brand and marketing to attract higher-quality clients.

 As Dr. Drake discussed, it’s a valuable exercise to take a moment and think about how a potential acquirer would view your practice right at this moment:

 - Are your financial records fully up to date?

 - Do you “know your numbers” so you can practically recite them in your sleep?
 EBITDA, payroll percentage, drugs and supplies percentage, the average number of new clients per month, average first visit value, and so on?